 Brahmaputra River Cruise Day 7 - On board and island BBQ

-Today was a relaxing day on the river, with no planned stops so we spent the day chilling out on the sun deck, taking in the sun and watching the river for the elusive Gangetic river dolphin.
+Today was a relaxing day on the river, with no planned stops for MV Mahabaahu, so we spent the day chilling out on the sun deck, taking in the sun and watching the river for the elusive Gangetic river dolphin.
 We spotted a few but they only break the surface to take in more air then disappear quickly.
 They have a long snout and pink bodies and are quite different from the sea dolphins that we are more familiar with.
 The dolphins were originally found throughout the Brahmaputra and Ganges river systems, but the population has dramatically declined over the last 50 years, and there are fewer than 300 individuals left in the region.

 During the afternoon I had a massage in the on board spa that was excellent.
 The boat has a well-stocked library, touching on local Assam subjects as well as India as a whole, Hinduism, and other fascinating subjects.
 There was a cooking demonstration too held by the ships chefs that was well attended.

 At about 6 pm the ship tied up to a deserted island for a beach party.
 We peered over the railing as we watched the crew pole-vault from the ship’s bow to the sandy banks, some of which were crumbling away from the current of the river - right before our eyes!

 Pole vaulting off the bow to tie the boat up!

 Crew digging in the posts to tie the boat up to

 Crumbling banks of the Brahmaputra River